JD Admissions FAQ

 LSAT scores are valid for up to five years.

-Yes, an applicant can apply to the law school without a reportable score; however, the application will remain incomplete until the future LSAT score has been reported to the law school from the LSAC.
+Yes, an applicant can apply to the law school without a reportable score; however, the application will remain incomplete until the LSAT score has been reported to the law school from the LSAC.
+We encourage applicants to apply once they have a reportable score to avoid delays.

 Is there a required undergraduate cumulative GPA and LSAT score I must have to apply?